ftinoco/ftinoco/README.md

 ### Hi there!
 I am Fernando Tinoco.
 Software Developer and Programmer Analyst.
 ### About me

  💻 I'm a technology enthusiast, I'm always looking for what to learn.
 Passionate for the web develop.
 I have developed in many platform and programming lenguage but my strength are web develop and .NET technologies, I have been part of both back end and front end.
-I'm currently focused on learning python and ReactJS.
+I'm currently focused on learning Python and ReactJS.

  🎧 I love enjoying a good coffee, watching movies, series and anime of course.